dwf/rescued-scipy-wiki/Cookbook/MayaVi/Installation.rst

 **Installation with Enthon:** For Windows, you can download the enthought edition at `http://code.enthought.com/enthon`_ (>=0.9.3).
 This includes Python itself along with MayaVi2 and many other tools.

 **Installation with easy_install:** The enthought tools are now also available via individual `eggs <http://peak.telecommunity.com/DevCenter/PythonEggs>`_ that can be installed on top of an existing Python using `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install>`_.
-Assuming you've already [`http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install`_ installed easy_install] the following command will do it:
+Assuming you've already `installed easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install>`_ the following command will do it:

 ::

      easy_install -f http://code.enthought.com/enstaller/eggs enthought

-The enthought egg contains the whole [`http://code.enthought.com/ets/`_ Enthought Tool Suite], which includes MayaVi2.
+The enthought egg contains the whole `Enthought Tool Suite <http://code.enthought.com/ets/>`_, which includes MayaVi2.
 You may also need to install a few other things that MayaVi2 depends on, like VTK, numpy, scipy, and Enthought's precompiled version of wxWidgets *(can someone verify these are all really dependencies?)*:

 ::